SAW VI is one of the best and most fascinating in the series. --JoBlo

 It’s a horror movie worth seeking out…to appreciate Greutert’s crackerjack skill in putting talented, underrated actors into a room and employing a single location to create a mini-masterclass in suspense. --Chris Alexander

-Kevin Greutert was born in Pasadena, California, where he graduated from Polytechnic School, then received his Bachelor of Arts in Cinema Production from the University of Southern California.
+Kevin Greutert was born in Pasadena, California, where he graduated from Polytechnic School, then received his B.A. in Cinema Production from the University of Southern California.

-Kevin then directed JESSABELLE for Lionsgate and Blumhouse, as well as VISIONS, starring Isla Fisher, Anson Mount, Eva Longoria and Jim Parsons, for Universal and Blumhouse.
+He then collaborated with horror maven Jason Blum, directing “Jessabelle” for Lionsgate and Blumhouse, as well as “Visions”, starring Isla Fisher, Anson Mount, Eva Longoria and Jim Parsons, for Universal and Blumhouse.
+These moody supernatural stories represent a stylistic departure from the world of “Saw”, with sumptuous music and visuals, and powerful central female performances.

 He lives in Los Angeles with his wife Elizabeth Rowin.